imt-mobisyst/pkg-multibot/communication_test/README.md

 This package is a ROS2 package that implements the different solutions explained in the repository's root README.

+For each solution, there are 3 working demos *(with different complexity levels)*:
+- A very simple **talker/listener** example (except for the namespacing)
+- Multiple turtlesims running in parallel : you can place a `goal_pose` in Rviz and one of the robots will be assigned to it
+- One with the stage simulator, with 3 robots in a warehouse environment.
+It perfectly illustrates the scenario explained [here](../README.md#1-scenario) : when you add a `clicked_point` in Rviz, packages start to spawn at specific places in the map, and the robots coordinate to bring the packages to the correct deposit spot depending on their color.

 ## 1. Robot separation using namespaces

-Namespacing allow to add a prefix before every node, topic, service... in a launchfile.
+Namespacing allows to add a prefix before every node, topic, service... in a launchfile.
 That way, they allow to avoid conflicts between data from different robots.

-### Turtlesim demo
+### a.
+Turtlesim demo

 To start the demo, you can use the following command, that will take care of starting everything (`turtle`, `operator` and `rviz`) :
 ```bash
 ros2 launch communication_test turtlesim_namespace_launch.py nb_robots:="3"
 ```

-### Stage demo
+### b.
+Stage demo

 To start the demo, you can use the following commands, that will take care of starting everything (`rviz`, `stage`, `controller` and `operator`) :
 ```bash